GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

 mgd77manage
 ***********

+.. only:: not man

     mgd77manage - Manage the content of MGD77+ files

 Synopsis
 --------